Ban on fans at matches may see Dublin lose European Championship games

 Ireland submitted plans for holding the games based on different scenarios, but Uefa wants clarity for ticket holders early on April 7th, it is understood.

-The European football governing authority also wants variations on social distancing requirements, such as a decrease in the 2 metre stipulation.
+The European football governing authority also wants variations on social distancing requirements, such as a decrease in the 2m stipulation.

-However, the ongoing risk of a fourth wave of Covid combined with low overall levels of vaccination in the State, make the holding of mass gatherings like football matches this summer doubtful.
+However, the ongoing risk of a fourth wave of Covid-19 combined with low overall levels of vaccination in the State, make the holding of mass gatherings like football matches this summer doubtful.

 An update will also be provided on the business case for a joint bid between Ireland, England, Northern Ireland, Scotland and Wales for the 2030 World Cup.